sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 assignment.
 The idea is that the motivation for the design will become apparent as you implement parts of it.

+### Implementation Strategy

-**Implementation Strategy:** We could start by trying to implement any particular box in this diagram.
+We could start by trying to implement any particular box in this diagram.
 However, we are going to be doing our implementation in a bottom-up ordering.
 That is, we are going to be implementing the functions that are called by other functions before we implement the calling functions.
 The motivation for this is that once you have had the experience of implementing the called function (on the "to" side of the arrow), it should be more clear how it can be utilized in the calling function (on the "from" side of the arrow).

-**Basic manipulation of DNA snippets and Open Reading Frames (ORFs)**
+### Basic manipulation of DNA snippets and Open Reading Frames (ORFs)

 For the first part of the assignment you will be creating some utility functions that will help you build your gene finder.
 Open up `gene_finder.py`  and fill in your own implementations of the functions described below.

+### Unit Testing Instruction

-**Unit Testing Instruction:** For each function we have given you some unit tests (using [doctest](https://docs.python.org/2/library/doctest.html)).
+For each function we have given you some unit tests (using [doctest](https://docs.python.org/2/library/doctest.html)).
 You will want to add additional unit tests (again using doctest).
 For each unit test you add, write a sentence(ish) explaining your rationale for including the unit test.
 If you think the unit tests that we have given you are sufficient, please explain why this is the case.
 This additional text should be included in the docstring of the function immediately before the relevant unit test.

 Also, if you want to test a specific function (in this example we will test `get_complement`) rather than running all of the unit tests you can modify the